 Renters insurance for an apartment is no different than renters insurance for a single-family home.
 Apartment renters insurance offers the same coverages for personal property, liability and loss of use.
 But life in an apartment building is different than that of a single-family home, and more likely to have neighbor-related issues or perils, that might lead to an insurance claim.

-Personal property coverage: This part of apartment renters insurance is probably self-explanatory.
-Personal property coverages pays to repair or replace a renter’s belongings up to a defined limit of a policy.
+Personal property coverage: Personal property coverages pays to repair or replace a renter’s belongings up to a defined limit of a policy.
 Standard rental insurance policies some with at least $15,000 in coverage but policies holders have the option to purchase more coverage and increase their claim limit.
 Remember that earthquakes, flooding and sinkholes are usually excluded from personal property coverage, regardless of the type of rental someone inhabits.
 This covers belongings inside of your apartment, and outside - including in your car, or on your body while you're traveling.

 Apartment personal liability protection: Damages to someone else or their property that a renter might be liable for could be financially crippling, which is why this coverage is so important.
 Personal liability protection pays for damages (including medical bills) to another person or to repair or replace their personal property.
 Most renters insurance policies, whether you’re renting an apartment or a single-family home, include at least $100,000 in liability protection.